The Registration Form for SPRING 2014 is now Available!

 For Spring 2014, students with playing experience and new to the String Project need to audition (play a scale, short piece of your choice and sight-read) in January.
 Send in the Registration Form and email to ask for an audition time.

-The minimum level for the orchestra includes being able to play a one octave D scale, two octave G scale, the first 8 pieces of Suzuki Method book 1, and to be able to read sixteenth, eighth, quarter, half, whole notes and the corresponding rests in first position on all strings.
+The minimum level for the orchestra includes being able to play a one octave D, F, and Bb scales, two octave G scale, the first 8 pieces of Suzuki Method book 1, and to be able to read sixteenth, eighth, quarter, half, whole notes and the corresponding rests in first position on all strings.
 Experience with C Major is also expected at this level.
-Experience with F and Bb major is highly recommended.
+Reading experience with F and Bb major is highly recommended.
 Cellists should be able to execute forward and backward extensions.

-The minimum level need in order to be assimilated into the intermediate class includes being able to play a one octave D scale, rhythmic variations of Twinkle, Twinkle Little Star and the Twinkle Theme, Lightly Row, Song of the Wind in D Major, Go Tell Aunt Rhody and O Come Little Children; and to be able to read eighth, quarter, half, whole notes and the corresponding rests on the D and A strings.
+The minimum level need in order to be assimilated into the intermediate class includes being able to play a one octave D scale, rhythmic variations of Twinkle, Twinkle Little Star and the Twinkle Theme, Lightly Row, Song of the Wind in D Major, Go Tell Aunt Rhody and O Come Little Children, May Song Long, Long Ago; and to be able to read eighth, quarter, half, whole notes and the corresponding rests on the D and A strings.

 EXTRA INDIVIDUAL LESSONS: